rdfjs/N3.js/README.md

 In addition, the N3.js parser also supports [Notation3 (N3)](https://www.w3.org/TeamSubmission/n3/) (no official specification yet).

-The N3.js parser and writer are also fully compatible with the RDF* variants of the W3C specifications.
+The N3.js parser and writer are also fully compatible with the RDF-star variants of the W3C specifications.

-The default mode is permissive and allows a mixture of different syntaxes, including RDF*.
+The default mode is permissive and allows a mixture of different syntaxes, including RDF-star.
 Pass a `format` option to the constructor with the name or MIME type of a format for strict, fault-intolerant behavior.
 If a format string contains `star` or `*`
 (e.g., `turtlestar` or `TriG*`),
-RDF* support for that format will be enabled.
+RDF-star support for that format will be enabled.

 ### Interface specifications
 The N3.js submodules are compatible with the following [RDF.js](http://rdf.js.org) interfaces: